Updated: Sep 17

 This is my favorite way to eat carrots.
 Period.

-Ingredients (choose organic if possible and available)
+Ingredients (choose organic if possible)

 Large bag of baby carrots